 Renting out properties in the French Alps during summer

-Contrary to popular belief, summer months register a higher occupancy rate in hotels and guest houses than winter.
+Despite numbers of tourists decreases slightly in summer, occupancy rates in residences don’t suffer a huge drop, while hotels remain fairly consistent in both winter and summer.
 This is due to two reasons: firstly, the summer season is shorter so there is less available time for bookings and, secondly, accommodation is generally much cheaper.
-For example, in the dual-season resort of Les Gets, the average daily rate for accomodation is €254 in February against €124 in May.
+For example, in the dual-season resort of Les Gets, the average daily rate for accommodation is €254 in February against €124 in May.

 This means that investors who intend to rent out their property can expect their apartment or chalet to have a relatively consistent rental yield during the tourist seasons.
+These figures above are averages and it goes without saying that the better the property and location, the higher the occupancy rate.
 If a property has good views and easy ski access, then during the winter months it will have increased chances of higher rental yields during this period.
-Meanwhile in the summer, accommodation that is close to aqua centres, lakes and other key tourist summer attractions will certainly generate more interest in terms of rentals.
+Meanwhile, in the summer, accommodation that is close to aqua centres, lakes and other key tourist summer attractions will certainly generate more interest in terms of rentals.

-Best destinations for a summer holiday in France: French Alps vs French Riviera
+Best destinations for a summer holiday in France: the Alps vs. Seaside

 While prices soar in the French Riviera during July and August, the French Alps remain an economical option for holidaymakers in the summer, with average rented accommodation rates 51% lower than the seaside.

 Weather in the French Alps during the summer

 In 2017, the French Alps made the top five French regions in terms of sunlight, therefore, competing with big summer destinations such as the French Riviera and Corsica.
 The French Alps receive more than 2,000 hours of sunshine a year and July is the sunniest month.
 In terms of sunshine, this puts the Alps in the same league as the South of France.